1994–95 Major League Baseball strike: Background

 In response to a worsening financial situation in baseball, the owners of Major League Baseball teams collectively proposed a salary cap to their players.
 Ownership claimed that small-market clubs would fall by the wayside unless teams agreed to share local broadcasting revenues (to increase equity among the teams) and enact a salary cap, a proposal that the players adamantly opposed.
 On January 18, 1994, the owners approved a new revenue-sharing plan keyed to a salary cap, which required the players' approval.
 The following day, the owners amended the Major League agreement by giving complete power to the commissioner on labor negotiations.

 The dispute was played out with a backdrop of years of hostility and mistrust between the two sides.
 What arguably stood in the way of a compromise settlement was the absence of an official commissioner ever since the owners forced Fay Vincent to resign in September 1992.
+In the 1980s, MLB owners were three times found to have colluded with each other by agreeing not to sign free agents from other teams in order to keep salaries down, and to not have any contracts longer than three years to limit owners’ risks in case of injuries, and owners were ordered to make payments to players in each case.
+This reduced trust between players and owners.

 Vincent said the owners had colluded in the signing of free agents, which led to "a $280 million theft" by Bud Selig and Jerry Reinsdorf, which "polluted labor relations in baseball" and left Donald Fehr, executive director of the Major League Baseball Players Association, with "no trust in Selig."
 On February 11, 1994, the owners greatly reduced the commissioner's power to act in "the best interests of baseball."

 Owner representative Richard Ravitch officially unveiled the ownership proposal on June 14, 1994.
 The proposal would guarantee a record $1 billion in salary and benefits.
 But the ownership proposal also would have forced clubs to fit their payrolls into a more evenly based structure.
 Salary arbitration would have been eliminated, free agency would begin after four years rather than six, and owners would have retained the right to keep a four- or five-year player by matching his best offer.
 Owners claimed that their proposal would raise average salaries from $1.2 million in 1994 to $2.6 million by 2001.

 Fehr rejected the offer from the owners on July 18.
 He believed a salary cap was simply a way for owners to clean up their own disparity problems with no benefit to the players.

-On July 13, 1994, Fehr said if serious negotiations between the players and the owners did not begin soon, the players could go out on strike in September of that year, threatening the postseason.
+On July 13, Fehr said if serious negotiations between the players and the owners did not begin soon, the players could go out on strike in September of that year, threatening the postseason.
 On December 31, 1993, Major League Baseball's collective bargaining agreement ran out with no new agreement yet signed.